SecUSo/privacy-friendly-battleship/LIBRARIES.md

 ## Libraries
-This App does not use any foreign libraries.
+Privacy friendly Battleship does not use any foreign libraries.